The Friction Fix: How to Stop Losing Leads at the Finish Line

 - “We hate spam too.
 Your data is safe.”

-Most B2B sites show a generic message: “Thanks, we’ll be in touch.”
-This is a dead end.
-It kills the momentum you just built.
+Most B2B sites show a generic “Thanks, we’ll be in touch.”
+That’s a dead end, and it kills the momentum you just built.

 - “Check your inbox for a confirmation link.”